splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 # SC4S "Bring Your Own Environment"

+* FOREWORD:  The BYOE SC4S deliverable should be considered as a _secondary_ option for SC4S deployment, and should be considered only by those with specific needs based on advanced understanding of syslog-ng architectures.
+The container deliverable is the preferred deliverable of SC4S for almost all enterprises.
+If you are simply trying to "get syslog working", the turnkey, container approach described in the other runtime documents will be the fastest route to success.

 The "Bring Your Own Environment" instructions that follow allow administrators to utilize the SC4S syslog-ng config files directly on the host OS running on a hardware server or virtual machine.
 Administrators must provide an appropriate host OS as well as an up-to-date syslog-ng installation either built from source (not documented here) or installed from community-built RPMs.
 Modification of the base configuration will be required for most customer environments due to enterprise infrastructure variations.

-* NOTE: Installing or modifying system configurations can have unexpected consequences, and rudimentary linux system administratrion and syslog-ng configuration experience is assumed.
+* NOTE: Installing or modifying system configurations can have unexpected consequences, and advanced linux system administration and syslog-ng configuration experience is assumed when using the BYOE version of SC4S.

 * NOTE:  Do _not_ depend on the distribution-supplied version of syslog-ng, as it will likely be far too old.
 Read this [explanation](https://www.syslog-ng.com/community/b/blog/posts/installing-latest-syslog-ng-on-rhel-and-other-rpm-distributions)